 It is vital for people to be aware that celiac disease only affects around 1 percent of the population.

-Similarly, some estimates put the prevalence of gluten intolerance at between 0.5 percent and 13 percent of the population.
+Similarly, some estimates put the prevalence of gluten intolerance at between

 These conditions are uncommon, but the symptoms associated with them are widespread and they have many potential causes.
 This means that it can be easy to misidentify gluten intolerance.